baconeta/159261-assignment2/README.md

 # Space Resistance

-A classic Shoot 'em up game, built in Java.
+A classic Shoot 'em up game, built in Java using the TEngine designed almost entirely by Tessa.

 ## Game Design